InDNegev Israeli Music Festival 2016

 Kibbutzim is the perfect setting for a music festival.
-Literally meaning gathering or clustering in Hebrew, kibbutzim were originally developed as collective communities based on agriculture that are dedicated to mutual aid and social justice.
-The movement began in 1909 as utopian societies driven by the combination of socialism and Zionism.
+Literally meaning gathering or clustering in Hebrew, kibbutzim were originally developed as collective communities based on agriculture dedicated to mutual aid and social justice.
+The movement began in 1909 as utopian societies driven by the union of socialism and Zionism.
 According to the Jewish Virtual Library, the socioeconomic system is based on “the principle of joint ownership of property, equality and cooperation of production, consumption and education.”
-They were vital to the creation of modern day Israel, in which they helped transform barren land into farms, and thus achieving a large percentage of Israel’s agricultural output today.
+Kibbutzim played a vital role in the creation of modern day Israel, in which they helped transform barren land into farms, and thus achieved a large percentage of Israel’s agricultural output today.

-InDNegev festival captures the motif of a rural, communal utopia in many ways.
-The festival’s structure intentionally created a strong sense of community, including a family-oriented and eco-friendly atmosphere.
-Regarding the family-oriented aspect of the festival, there was face painting and arts and crafts workshops for children located next to the Old School shop, which sold clothes and used books.
-There was also a camping area designated for families, which included a playground for kids.
+InDNegev music festival captures the motif of a rural, communal utopia in many ways.
+Its structure effortlessly fostered a strong sense of community with a family-oriented and eco-friendly atmosphere.
+There were a lot of activities for children, such as face painting and arts and crafts workshops, which was located next to the Old School shop, where clothes and used books were sold.
+There was also a camping area specifically designated for families that included a playground for kids.

 Group activities weren’t only limited to children and families.
-An array of group activities for all ages, such as the Indi Quest, which encouraged attendees to go on a scavenger hunt in order to win a prize, a confessional booth where people poured their hearts to a Real-World style video booth, poetry readings, and communal homemade Shabbat meals.
-A large ride-share board was hung in the food court area for people to find rides home.
+An array of group activities for all ages existed, such as the Indi Quest, which encouraged attendees to go on a scavenger hunt in which you’re eligible to win a prize, a confessional booth where people poured their hearts to a Real-World style video booth, poetry readings, and communal homemade Shabbat meals.
+A giant ride-share board was also hung in the main area by the food court for people to find rides home.
 The board asked for your name, phone number, where you need to go and lastly, to add to the whimsicality of it all, what you want to be when you grow up.
-As most festival attendees do, they cooked elaborate meals during the day for lunch in the campgrounds for both old and new friends.
+As most festival attendees do, Israelis cooked elaborate meals in the campgrounds during the day for both old and new friends.
 Their eco-friendly incentives included half-off drink refills when you buy a reusable cup and receiving a free beer if you fill up a glass of cigarette butts or if you collect enough plastic bottles from the floor.

 This communal quality and family-oriented nature is intrinsic in Israeli society.
 For example, when I woke up the first morning an Israeli asked me something in Hebrew as he pointed to my toothpaste with his toothbrush, so I assumed he wanted some toothpaste.
-The next day I forgot my toothpaste and did the same.
+The next day I forgot my toothpaste, so I did the same to someone else.
 This illustrates how easy it is to make new friends in Israel, or at most music festivals for that matter.
-When new friends at the festival shared their food with me, I kept asking if it was okay if I could have this or that since I felt bad that I had nothing to offer.
-An Israeli responded by telling me about how he hosts couch-surfers at his apartment in Jerusalem and every time an American stays with him they always ask, “Can I use this?,” and he finds it strange.
+When new friends at the festival shared their food with me, I kept asking if it was okay if I could have this or that since I felt bad that I had nothing left to offer.
+An Israeli responded by telling me about how he hosts couch-surfers at his apartment in Jerusalem and every time an American stays with him they always ask, “Can I use this?,” and he not only finds it strange.
 If he invites someone to have lunch or to host them, then why would he or she need to ask to use everything?
-This anecdote captures the nature of Israeli society and InDNegev, how everything is meant to be shared, and the theme of a communal utopia was clearly present at the festival.
+This anecdote captures the nature of Israeli society and of course, InDNegev, how everything is meant to be shared, and the theme of a communal utopia was clearly present at the festival.

 If I had to choose four traits to describe InDNegev music festival, it would be pure, intellectual, liberal and diverse.
-I saw many attendees practicing acroyoga, hula hooping, playing Frisbee and juggling balls.
+I saw a lot of attendees practicing acroyoga, hula hooping, playing Frisbee, and juggling balls.
 I saw an Israeli man playing with light sticks in a tight blue leotard with a sailor’s hat who was entertaining two little girls; when the song ended they applauded his performance.
 It was adorable.
 I saw two little girls jumping around to the music with their father shouting “Abba!”
 (Hebrew for dad).
 They were all dancing around on a blanket in the sand giggling.
-It was sweet.
+It was sweet, in a wholesome way.
 I saw a group of 20-somethings holding hands and running in a circle laughing.
 It was spontaneous and pure.
-During the day, many artists performed Ethiopian music, which is very light-hearted, feel-good kind of music, and it enhanced the sense of purity.
+During the day, a lot of artists performed Ethiopian music, which is very light-hearted, feel-good kind of music, and it enhanced the festival’s overall sense of purity.
 I was also pleased to find so many concert-goers during the day, lounging on their blankets by the stages and reading books; I think this is notable because it wasn’t like we were at Central Park, we were at a music festival.

 This leads me to my second characteristic of the festival: Intellectual.
 There was an evident book culture at the festival.
-They were selling books at one of the tents that hosted face-painting, arts and crafts workshops and sold clothes.
-Many people were not only browsing and buying books, but they were also actively reading.
-They also had a poetry reading held at one of the tents as well as a psychologist that spoke about depression, and ironically, or perhaps not so ironically I’m not entirely sure, but he spoke at the religious tent.
-The Shabbat tent also held speakers about topics such as the poetry of Moroccan Jews.
-There were also comics on display as an art installation with stereotypical Jewish dark humor.
-One comic, for example, said something along the lines of, most people count sheep to go to sleep, I count my failures.
-Another comic displayed a photo of a computer’s error message saying, you messed your life up; do you want to follow your dreams?
+They were selling books at one of the tents that hosted face-painting, arts and crafts workshops, and sold clothes.
+A lot of people were not only browsing and buying books, but they were also actively reading.
+They also had a poetry reading in one of the tents one night.
+A psychologist also spoke about depression, and ironically, or perhaps not so ironically I’m not entirely sure, but he spoke at the religious tent.
+Anyways, the Shabbat tent also held speakers about various topics such as the poetry of Moroccan Jews.
+There were also comics on display as an art installation with (unsurprisingly) dark humor.
+One comic, for example, said something along the lines of: Most people count sheep to go to sleep, but I count my failures.
+Another comic displayed a photo of a computer’s error message saying: You messed your life up.
+Do you want to follow your dreams?
 Click: yes, no, or (where the pointer was) remind me later.
 There was also a CyMagic tent where you can experience music with all of your senses.
-You can feel the vibrations of music in water, for example, and there was a keyboard for guests to play with.
+You can feel the musical vibrations of in a bucket of water and there was a keyboard for guests to play with.

-System Ali is another group that is politically involved in social justice and they’re known for promoting messages of peace.
-They performed with Tamer Nafer of the Palestinian hip-hop group DAM, which is a political statement to begin with.
+System Ali is a musical group is known for their political involvement in social justice and their themes of promoting messages of peace in their music.
+They performed with Tamer Nafer of the Palestinian hip-hop group DAM, which that action alone is a political statement.
 Nafer raps about political messages that are very controversial in Palestinian society, such as feminism.
 They’re a 10 piece hip-hop group comprised of both Arabs and Jews who rap in Arabic, Hebrew, Russian and English.
-They originally met at Jaffa Youth center, an education and arts center, where they would jam.
-They decided to perform together as a group in 2006 while simultaneously continuing their educational work with youth.
+They originally met at Jaffa Youth center, an education and arts center, where they started just jamming together.
+They finally decided to perform together as a group in 2006 while simultaneously continuing their educational work with youth.
 This band is an incredible example of how Israelis and Palestinians could and should come together to promote peace through music, art, or whatever outlet that enables people to come together and overcome barriers.

 Zeev Tene also sang a song, “I bombed Beruit everyday,” which is a spin-off of the American anti-war song titled “I bombed Korea.”
 He took part in the first Lebanon war and according to his performance, seems bitter about it.
 He has been recording albums since the 80s, with his most popular album entitled Black Cat.

-System Ali is a very diverse group, which brings me to my final characteristic of InDnegev: diverse.
+I found InDNegev’s overall musical diversity so refreshing, and the different genres even complemented each other.
 The festival was filled with people who genuinely enjoy a wide spectrum of musical genres.
 I’ve experienced a few festivals (in America) where the genre selection is either homogeneous, or if there is slight diversity, then you can visually see it within the dichotomy between the fanbases.
 An interdisciplinary approach to music composition where musicians blend elements of different genres is normal in the American live music scene, but at InDNegev it wasn’t like that.
-The genres represented included indie pop, Ethiopian, reggae, rock, electronic dance, heavy metal, hip-hop, punk, classical, moroccan oriental, funk and jazz.
-Songs were sung in least 7 languages, including Hebrew, Arabic, English, Russian, Amharic, French and Farsi.
+The genres represented were indie pop, Ethiopian, reggae, rock, electronic dance, heavy metal, hip-hop, punk, classical, moroccan oriental, funk and jazz.
+Songs were sung in least 7 languages, including Hebrew, Arabic, English, Russian, Amharic, French, and Farsi.
 Some Reggae/Ethiopian bands included Zvulu Duo System, which is named after one of the tribes of Israel.
-An Arabic classical orchestra performed beautifully; their name translates to “Blessing of the Sun.”
+An Arabic classical orchestra performed beautifully, just like their name which translates to “Blessing of the Sun.”

 Tamir Moscat, the drummer of Balkan Beat Box, played with artists from his label, APE Records.
 The Balkan Beat Box didn’t play together as a group but all the members were there playing side projects.
 Elad Kahara and Marina Maxilimin played alongside Tamir, to name a few.
 Tamir played his iconic funky style with songs in Arabic, Hebrew and English.

 InDnegev is ultimately a platform for independent artists.
-Most people said how they never leave InDNegev without discovering new music, which is what they enjoy most about this festival is how you always discover new music.
-I would definitely recommend this festival to anyone who loves music and I would absolutely come back again.
+Most people said how they never leave InDNegev without discovering new music, which is what they enjoy most about this festival.
+I would definitely recommend going to this music festival to anyone who loves music and I would absolutely come back again.